edincubator/edi-doc/doc/source/big-data-stack/tools/hbase.rst

 Compiling and submitting the job
 --------------------------------

-At first, you must create the java package and copy it to your workspace:
+At first, you must create the java package:

 .. code-block:: console